bic-ed/Multiverse/README.md

 To run touch events, Matt Brison’s [TouchSwipe](https://github.com/mattbryson/TouchSwipe-Jquery-Plugin) Jquery Plugin has been included.
 It is dual licensed under the MIT or GPL-2 licenses.

 Multiverse also includes [Font Awesome](https://fontawesome.com/v4.7.0/) by Dave Gandy.

+### Changelog
+After v1.2 a [changelog](CHANGELOG.md) updated even with still unreleased major changes has been added.